jiayihoffman/jiayihoffman.github.io/_posts/2025-04-21-SecurityRobot-MotorShield.md

 The alternative is to use Arduino 5V and GND for a clean and stable reference voltage, which is what I ended up choosing in my setup.

+### Update to the ROS Arduino Bridge Sketch
+I updated the [ros_arduino_bridge](https://github.com/jiayihoffman/ros_arduino_bridge/tree/MS_TB6612) repository to add support for the TB6612 motor shield and changed the encoder_driver to use analog pins A2-A5 for encoder readings.

+Cheers!